jimuhh/LDAF-Content/industrial-hemp.md

 Website: http://www.lsp.org/technical.html#criminal
 If applying for multiple licenses, you’re only required to provide one state and federal background check report, as long as the background check is performed within 60 days of the date the application is received by LDAF.

-If you have criminal history information believed to have been expunged or otherwise dismissed, complete a Right to Review Disclosure Form when applying for background check

 <!-- // description with headline CT reference -->
 <!-- description with headline CT reference -->